 This model computes the albedo of a fairly standard BLR cloud.
 This is the type of model that was presented in the BLR albedo paper by Korista & Ferland, 1998, ApJ 495, 672.

-The print diffuse continua command enters continuum fluxs into the emission line stack.
 The asserts then check that these continua have the expected brightness.

-agn_lex00_u0 intermediate-ionization x-ray ionized cloud from Lexington 2000
+agn_lex00_u0.in intermediate-ionization x-ray ionized cloud from Lexington 2000